 Master'sEducational Psychology

-The Master of Education (MEd) in educational psychology from Wichita State offers several different programs of study: general, higher education / student affairs and customizable specialization options.
-The program will help you upgrade your career—or start a new one—in a diverse range of settings from K-12 schools and higher education to research and health care.
+The Master of Education (MEd) in educational psychology from Wichita State offers several different programs of study, including general and customizable specialization options.
+This program will help you upgrade your career — or start a new one — in a diverse range of settings from K-12 schools and higher education to research and health care.
 The program is also excellent preparation for pursuing a Ph.D.

 Learn how Educational Psychology is the right fit for you.